mitchellmurry/3_sixty/README.md

-#Requirements
+# Requirements
 - Particles move around randomly around a globe/world
 - Logo implemented into the center of the globe
 - Ability to export in high res or as an svg

-##Need to be able to control these variables:
+## Need to be able to control these variables:
-— Speed of rotation (globe)
+- Speed of rotation (globe)
 — Randomness of rotation (globe) ie. changes in direction on each axis — Speed of movement (dots)
 — Randomness of movement (dots) ie. degree of 'meandering' on each axis